brandonbloom/eclj/README.md

 ## License

+Portions of this project derived from Clojure:
+Copyright © 2006-2014 Rich Hickey.

+Original code and Clojure modifications:
 Copyright © 2014 Brandon Bloom

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Both are distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

 [1]: http://okmij.org/ftp/Haskell/extensible/